clarklab/chowdown/_recipes/blackbean-beetroot-burgers.md

 ---

-I call these my "Beetburgers".
+I call these **Beetburgers**.
 They are tasty and make a great quick lunch from freezer to plate within ten minutes.